-Here we ponder the eigenvalue multiplicity problem for arithmetic groups, with an emphasis on the case of $\Gamma_{0}(q)$.
-The case of $q = 1$ was first considered by Cartier~\cite{Cartier1971}, and consequently he conjectured that the cuspidal spectrum is simple based on limited numerical data.
-Nowadays, intensive numerical computations of Then~\cite{Then2005} are available and determine the first 53000 eigenvalues for $PSL_{2}(\Z) \backslash \mathbb{H}$; thus we can get support of Cartier's conjecture from those.
-In passing, the eigenvalues coming from Then's data have 13 decimal digit precision, while the data of Booker and Str\"{o}mbergsson used in~\cite{BookerStrombergssonVenkatesh2006} have much higher precision of 53 decimal digits for 2280 eigenvalues.
+Here we consider the eigenvalue multiplicity problem for arithmetic groups with an emphasis on the case~of~$\Gamma_{0}(q)$.
+The case of $q = 1$ was first considered by Cartier~\cite{Cartier1971} and consequently he conjectured that the cuspidal spectrum is simple based on limited numerical data.
+Nowadays, intensive numerical computations of Then~\cite{Then2005} are~available, determining the first 53000 eigenvalues for $\PSL_{2}(\Z) \backslash \mathbb{H}$.